ceos-seo/data_cube_ui/docs/ui_install.md

 ---

 Q:
 > I'm getting a "too many connections" error when I visit a UI page.
+>
+> OR
+>
+> I am receiving error messages stating that there are too many connections to Postgres,
+> such as the following error message:
+>
+> ```org.postgresql.util.PSQLException: FATAL: sorry, too many clients already.```
+>
+> How can this be fixed?

 A:
 > The Celery worker processes have opened too many connections for your database setup.
-    Edit the connection number allowed in your `postgresql.conf` file.
+> In `/var/lib/pgsql/data/postgresql.conf`, increase `max_connections` and `shared_buffers` in an equal proportion.
+> The `max_connections` setting is the maximum number of concurrent connections to Postgres.
+> Note that every UI task can and often does make several connections to Postgres.
+> Also set `kernel.shmmax` to a value slightly large than `shared_buffers`.
+> Finally, run `sudo service postgresql restart`.
-    If this number is already sufficient, that means that one of the celery workers is opening connections without closing them.
+> If the settings are already suitable, than the celery workers may be opening connections without closing them.
-    To diagnose this issue, start the celery workers with a concurrency of 1 (e.g. `-c 1`) and check to see what tasks are opening postgres connections and not closing them.
+> To diagnose this issue, start the celery workers with a concurrency of 1 (i.e. `-c 1`)
+> and check to see what tasks are opening postgres connections and not closing them.
-    Ensure that you stop the daemon process before creating the console Celery worker process.
+> Ensure that you stop the daemon process before creating the console Celery worker process.

 ---